 10) Finally, we have everything to create a set of stirrups.

 The process of creation of the bottom and side rebars is very similar.
-The final script can be found here.

 The visual programming interface of Dynamo gives structural engineers the tools to build optimized structures with minimal energy, and subsequently make their own design tools.
 Based on the Revit Platform, we can use our creativity to develop optimized structural systems using computational logic in an advanced building information modeling environment.